garden-io/garden/docs/using-garden/modules.md

 ```

 {% hint style="info" %}
-It's also possible to [define several modules in the same `garden.yml` file](#multiple-modules-in-the-same-directory) and/or in the same file as the the project level configuration.
+It's also possible to [define several modules in the same `garden.yml` file](#multiple-modules-in-the-same-directory) and/or in the same file as the the project-level configuration.
 {% endhint %}

 Modules must have a type.
 Different [module _types_](#module-types) behave in different ways.
 For example, the `container` module type corresponds to a Docker image, either built from a local Dockerfile or pulled from a remote repository.